-SRS ensures that all monitoring and surveillance data accurately represent conditions at SRS.
+ongoing process, the results of activities in one area provide input into assessments or checks conducted in the other two areas.
+The result is high-quality data.
+By combining continuous assessment of field, laboratory, and data management performance with checks for accuracy and precision, SRS ensures that all monitoring and surveillance data accurately represent conditions at SRS.
 Appendix F, Glossary, contains definitions for each term Figure 8-1 presents.

 Some elements of the QA and QC program are inherent within environmental monitoring standard procedures and practices.
-SRS personnel evaluate these elements as part of the continuous assessment process.
-DOECAP focuses on assessing specific QA and QC program elements.
+SRS evaluates these elements as part of the continuous assessment process.
+The Department of Energy Consolidated Audit Program (DOECAP) focuses on assessing specific QA and QC program elements.